Contact Us for a Free Consultation (213) 542-0979

 What Role Does The Grand Jury Have In An Indictment In A Federal Case Or Charging Document?

-Grand juries meet in secret, without a defense attorney present.
-The prosecutor will call witnesses and present evidence and then the grand jury makes a determination as to whether or not to indict.
-What the grand jury is doing is evaluating whether the prosecution has met the elements of the crimes they want to charge the person with.
+Grand juries meet in secret without a defense attorney present.
+The prosecutor calls witnesses and presents evidence, and then the grand jury determines whether or not to indict.
+The grand jury evaluates whether the prosecution has met the elements of the crimes they want to charge the person with.

 I Was Served With A Subpoena To Testify Before A Grand Jury, What Do I Do?